naomibaes/naomibaes.github.io/content/authors/admin/_index.md

 ## About Me

-Naomi Baes is a Ph.D. candidate developing a model of conceptual change under the guidance of Prof Nick Haslam and Dr Ekaterina Vylomova.
-She has proposed "SIBling", a theoretical framework designed to characterize the major dimensions of lexical semantic change (i.e., innovations that modify the lexical meaning of words) with unique application in the humanities and social sciences.
+Naomi Baes is a PhD candidate at the intersection of Psychology and Natural Language Processing, supervised by Professor Nick Haslam and Ekaterina Vylomova.
+She has developed a multilingual model of conceptual change called "SIBling".
+This theoretical framework is designed to characterize the major dimensions of lexical semantic change with unique application in the humanities and social sciences.